 - The ability to speak clearly so others can understand you.

 - The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

 Occupation specific tasks and the most important generalized work activities are listed for Therapist.

-- Perform needs assessment and goal plan through interview, observation, client and guardian input completely and within designated period as determined by supervisor/agency policy.
+- Perform needs assessment and goal plan through interview, observation, client and guardian input completely and within designated time frame as determined by supervisor/agency policy.

-- Enter all data entry input and submit all data entry instruments to the quality improvement department completely, accurately and within the designated periods.
+- Enter all data entry input and submit all data entry instruments to the quality improvement department completely, accurately and within the designated time frames.

 - Prepare, maintain and document all instruments of the client file in a timely manner, completely, according to clinical and documentation requirements set forth by supervisor/agency policy.